x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/distribution-groups.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 6/8/2018
+ms.date: 7/5/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 8e98f141-81d3-4d07-b36e-fcd2dbcc9572
-description: "Summary: Learn about distribution groups, and also, how to create and manage them."
+description: "Summary: Learn about distribution groups and how to create and manage them."
 ---

 # Manage distribution groups

- **Summary**: Learn about distribution groups, and also, how to create and manage them.
+ **Summary**: Learn about distribution groups and how to create and manage them.

 Use the Exchange admin center (EAC) or the Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory.